nvdovin/obsidian_cross_platform_vault/🟦 IM/Папки с задачами/⚔ Защиты/Line chart.md

 ![[Pasted image 20241025093553.png]]
 ![[Pasted image 20241025093602.png]]
 # Sum up
 Well, I will sum up by saying the line chart it is the father of any charts.
-It is the most effe
+It is the most effective chart.
+It will help you to forecast some results in future